 The Geovistory data model builds on on the iso-normed CIDOC-CRM and specific extensions.
 This allows us to produce semantically well defined data and to ensure that data of all projects within Geovistory is interoperable.
 The ontology is not managed within Geovistory, but in a community-driven ontology management tool OntoME.
 It is a freely accessible tool for modelling data.
 Designed for any object-oriented structured data model, OntoME makes it easy to build, manage and align your ontology.

-As described in the cycle of knowledge production, at a certain moment, based on what information your sources provide and the information you need to answer your research question you have to choose a semantic data-model that defines which entity classes are of relevance in your project and how they relate to each other (relations are named 'properties').
+As described in the cycle of knowledge production, at a certain moment, based on what information your sources provide and the information you need to answer your research question you have to choose a semantic data-model that defines which classesare of relevance in your project and how they relate to each other (relations are named 'properties').

-In Geovistory, users have different options how they can do this:
+In Geovistory Toolbox, users have different options how they can do this:

-entity classes are grouped in OntoME profiles, which take together entity classes of relevance for a certain topic.
-These OntoME profiles can be activated and are then available in your project.
+classes are grouped in profiles, which take together entity classes of relevance for a certain topic.
+These profilescan be activated and are then available in your project.

 if the entity classes you need are not yet available within an profile, you can create your own profile in the community-managed ontology platform OntoME.
 Please reach out to us if you need assistance in this process.